Continuing Education Activity

 Hyperkalemia is the most prevalent and life-threatening hazard of potassium therapy.
 ECG changes are the most critical indicator of silent potassium toxicity.
 They include tall, peaked T waves, ST-segment depression, the disappearance of the P wave, QT interval prolongation, and widening of the QRS complex with slurring.
 Clinical signs and symptoms of hyperkalemia include paresthesias, drowsiness, mental confusion, flaccid paralysis, gray pallor, cold skin, peripheral vascular collapse with a fall in blood pressure, critical cardiac arrhythmias, and heart block.

-When the ECG normalizes, the next efforts should point toward the removal of potassium from the body.
-Some adsorption of potassium can be accomplished by the administration of sodium polystyrene sulfonate orally or as an enema.
+When the ECG normalizes, the subsequent efforts should point toward removing potassium from the body.
+Some potassium adsorption can be accomplished by administering sodium polystyrene sulfonate orally or as an enema.
 Hemodialysis or peritoneal dialysis will reduce plasma potassium concentrations and can be necessary for patients with renal insufficiency.

-Existing treatment protocols for critical hyperkalemia resulting from potassium administration has no support by strong evidence and appear to be institution-specific.
-[Level 3] Definitive clinical trials are needed to fill knowledge gaps of when to treat and how to treat.
+Existing treatment protocols for critical hyperkalemia resulting from potassium administration have no support by solid evidence and appear to be institution-specific.
+[Level 3] Definitive clinical trials are needed to fill knowledge gaps of when and how to treat.
 The management of potassium overdose does not stop with the resolution of hyperkalemia.
-Following patient stabilization, one has to determine how and why the patient became hyperkalemic.
-The nursing and pharmacy sections of the team can help identify whether the intended dose administered or whether a medical error resulted in the potassium toxicity.
-The nephrologist can detect whether there is a baseline decreased renal function contributing to the resultant hyperkalemia.
-Only by working as an interprofessional team can the morbidity and mortality of inadvertent potassium overdose be decreased.
+Following patient stabilization, one must determine how and why the patient became hyperkalemic.
+The team's nursing and pharmacy sections can help identify whether the intended dose was administered or whether a medical error resulted in the potassium toxicity.
+The nephrologist can detect a baseline decreased renal function contributing to the resultant hyperkalemia.
+Only by working as an interprofessional team can the morbidity and mortality of inadvertent potassium overdose be reduced.